xalvarez/ansible-ubuntu-setup/README.md

 ./install_ansible.sh
 ```

-Do note that this playbook has only been tested with Ubuntu 18.04 and Ansible 2.8.0.
+Do note that this playbook has only been tested with **Ubuntu 20.04**.

 ## Running the playbook